thomasbaetge/Vanmoof-MQTT/README.md

 sudo adduser <user> bluetooth
 and reboot for the changes to take effect.

 You will need your bikes encryption key, the key_id and the bike's frame number, so you need to retrieve it once from the VM server.
-In order to get that and verify that you installed all dependencies properly, run the sample program. that will also verify your install is okay (if this goes belly up, the main program will too)
+In order to get that and verify that you installed all dependencies properly, run the sample program. that will also verify your install is okay (if this goes belly up, the main program will most likely too)

 if all goes well and the programm is up and running, you can then set up your own Node-Red flow for communication with your bike.
 You can start by importing the sample flow and play with it.